leonazareth/OpenSpatialSanitation/README.md

 <td>

-This repository contains *QGIS scripts* developed to support the methodology proposed in the thesis, which aims to *enhance early-stage sanitation planning* using *open-access spatial data*.
+This repository contains **QGIS scripts** developed to support the methodology proposed in the thesis, which aims to **enhance early-stage sanitation planning** using **open-access spatial data**.

-The proposed methodology are developed to help sanitation planners and other stakeholders, such as utilities and decision-makers, better understand the spatial dynamics of sanitation projects.
+The proposed methodology is developed to help sanitation planners and other stakeholders, such as utilities and decision-makers, incorporate spatial data on sanitation planning.

-By integrating datasets—like *gridded population*, *streets and paths registers* and *building footprints*—these tools streamline the process of identifying context-appropriate sanitation solutions.
+By integrating datasets—like gridded population, streets and paths registers, and building footprints—these tools ease identifying context-appropriate sanitation solutions.

-This repository will also include documentation on how to install and use the scripts and relevant information for effective planning.
+This repository will also include documentation on installing and using the scripts and relevant information for effective planning.

 <p align="right">